 Performance management is something of a balancing act.
+It involves check-ins, One-on-ones, reviews, feedback and more.
 Managers and other leaders must provide actionable feedback so that employees can change their behavior for the better, but must do so in a way that is both timely yet not overbearing.
 There’s also the fact that providing such feedback is just one of their responsibilities.

 What is the right schedule?
 What should be provided when?
 Is there such a thing as too much feedback or too many check-ins, one-on-ones, and performance reviews?
 It can be daunting to strike the right balance, but it is possible.
 This post will discuss some important strategic tips to help ensure that your leaders can deliver critical feedback in time for employees to make meaningful changes without overloading their already busy schedules.

 The Real Point of Performance Management